 Stat 550 syllabus

-Course Description Sampling environmental populations, parametric and
+Course Description: Sampling environmental populations; parametric and nonparametric and estimation;

 censored data; outlier detection; trend analysis, seasonality; estimation of animal

 Prerequisites: ST 210 Minimum Grade of C or ST 315 Minimum Grade of C or ST 540 Minimum Grade of C.